fnagel/typo3-ter-release-github-action/README.md

 ## Info

+* Make sure to set the new version in `ext_emconf.php` when releasing a new version
 * Dotfiles and files / folders configured in `.gitignore` will be excluded in the TER release package (`typo3-repository-client` feature)